-A taxpayer must have income from business activity taxable by this state and at least one other state, to allocate and apportion income.
-Income from business activities includes business and nonbusiness income.
+A taxpayer must have income from business activity taxable by this state and at least one other state to allocate and apportion income.
+Income from business activity includes business and nonbusiness income.
 The taxpayer's income will be allocated and apportioned in accordance with the Multistate Tax Compact.
 The first step is to determine which portion of the taxpayer's entire net income constitutes "business income" and which portion constitutes "nonbusiness income."
 The various items of nonbusiness income are directly allocated to specific states.
-The business income of the taxpayer is divided between the states in which the business is conducted pursuant to the property, payroll and sales apportionment factors.
-If one or more of the three factors does not exist (that is, there is no denominator) determine the apportionment factor by dividing by the number of factors used.
-The sum of the items of nonbusiness income directly allocated to this state, plus the amount of business income attributable to this state by the apportionment formula, constitutes the amount of the taxpayer's partial Missouri Income-Missouri Sources.
+The business income of the taxpayer is divided between the states in which the business is conducted pursuant to the property, payroll, and sales apportionment factors.
+The sum of the items of nonbusiness income directly allocated to this state, plus the amount of business income attributable to this state by the apportionment formula constitutes the amount of the taxpayer's partial Missouri taxable income.